 Robbie and his ancestors are from Staffordshire.
 Robbie also chose the Staffordshire knot as the logo for his clothes brand 'Farrell'.

 Sigils are believed to summon angels or demons, in this case to summon the Archangel Michael.
 This sigil is believed to be used to protect oneself against evil forces.

 Robbie supports the theory that UFOs have visited the earth with pyramids as their landing platform.
-He met his wife Ayda at a UFO spotting event.

 The A on his right ring finger represents the name of his wife, Ayda, and is in place of wearing a wedding ring.

 In 2009 Robbie met up with the other ex-members of Take That to bury the hatchet.
 That went so well that he decided to have a tattoo of the Take That logo: he said it was a part of his life and always will be.

 After meeting his wife Ayda, he got a tattoo with the letters L-O-V-E, each letter on a finger on his left hand.
 At first he had a rectangle around the letter L, to indicate he was a learner in love.
 A few years later he had the rectangle removed.